By crawling, I mean creeping on the ground. Its stem grows horizontally along the surface.

 The Rhizome – Above or below the soil

 When I got my first Gloriosum, I was clueless about what to do with the rhizome.
-The rhizome is part of the stem from which the leaves are emerging from.
+The rhizome is part of the stem from which the leaves emerge.

 This was my first creeper, and I was unsure.
 Should I bury the rhizome in the soil or keep it above?
 I even had the rhizome vertically at one point as all my experience was based on climbing Monstera and Philodendron species.